Karma192/gtech1-b21-snake/README.md

 Hello !!
 Welcome to our beautiful Snake game !

+First you need to go to the folder name "main".
-To play it you just have to type "make snake" and then "./snake" to run it !
+Then to play it you just have to type "make run" !

 Great !
 Now you can play our beautiful game !